 Neutral Pronation

-To start, neutral pronation means you go through the following cycle: Your feet hit the ground and roll slightly inwards while the arch flattens (if you’re a visual learner, we’ve found this chart from Asics helpful).
+To start, neutral pronation means you go through the following cycle: Your feet hit the ground and roll slightly inwards while the arch flattens (for visual learners, this chart from Asics is helpful).
 This is considered a natural running and walking style, as the inward rotation helps with shock absorption while keeping your body comfortably aligned.
 One helpful indicator that you have this type of gait is wear patterns on old shoes that are even across the forefoot and lightly worn on the outside heel.
 Most running shoes are made for neutral pronators (including the majority of shoes on our list—see the “support” column in our comparison table above), which means they provide no extra support on the inside of the foot.

 Overpronation